UoW-CPC/muscle-orchestrator/README.md

  # Run a MUSCLE container for a single file
  sudo docker run -it -v ${PWD}:/muscle/data/ dkagialis/muscle /muscle/app/execute.sh ../data/input/FILENAME
  # Sample command: sudo docker run -it -v ${PWD}:/muscle/data/ dkagialis/muscle /muscle/app/execute.sh ../data/input/in-1-dataset.fas
+ # Move back to the parent folder
+ cd ..
  ```

  The container initiates a MUSCLE process, takes as an input the given file, and writes the output in the folder 'data/output'.
 The process changes the prefix from 'in' to 'out' in the output file, e.g. out-1-dataset.afas in our example.